GiuseppeEsposito98/ComputerAidedLab/lab8/README.txt

     where another csv file will be stored whose content is the list of birthdays probabilities

 # INSTRUCTION TO RUN
-To run the file you have to install the numpy and matplotlib packages and then run the script lab07.py keeping it in the same folder of the folder "births distribution" and of simulation.py
+To run the file you have to install the numpy, pandas, scipy and matplotlib packages in the environment where you want to run the simulation and then run the script lab07.py keeping it in the same folder of the folder "births distribution" and of simulation.py

 # EXTENSION
 Generalized case of the birthday paradox.